VanOvermeire/rusty-cdk/README.md

 ## TODO

+- when you pass in an env var for a bucket or table, we can assume you want permission to read that? so if none found, error?
 - maybe good advice to just import all the wrappers
 - don't really need syn? something more lightweight
 - and serde? facet could also work?